Note: This article is part of Extended SAFe Guidance, and represents official SAFe content that cannot be accessed directly from the Big Picture.

 Visualizing Who We are Working For

 Agile development is obsessively focused on the customer; that’s one of the things we like most about it.
 To assure they are addressing the real problems of real customers, Agile Teams use ‘personas’ to bring the customer to life.
 (See Agile Product Delivery).
-It’s common to see even life size cardboard cutouts of one or more personas in the team workspace.
+It’s common to see even life-size cardboard cutouts of one or more personas in the team workspace.
 Along with the documented attributes of the persona, these serve as constant reminders of who the teams work for, and how they support the ‘jobs to be done’ by their real user.

 Visualizing the Flow of Work

 Lean teaches us that ‘you can’t manage what you can’t see.’
 Making the current work visible exposes the amount of work in process, bottlenecks, what people are really doing as opposed to what we think they are doing, and highlights the status of the flow of value throughout the system.
 A general-purpose Kanban system can be used to manage any type of work following this approach.
-The left and right sides of Figure 3 shows the Portfolio and Program Kanban systems we use at Scaled Agile to manage Epic and Feature flow.
+The left and right sides of Figure 3 show the Portfolio and Program Kanban systems we use at Scaled Agile to manage Epic and Feature flow.

 In addition to monitoring the progress of work items through the system, dependencies between teams also warrant close attention.
 The program board, also visible in Figure 3 and created during PI planning, captures this information and should be displayed prominently during the PI.
 Successful ARTs use the program board as a focal point for their Scrum of Scrums events.